Jardin Verger Urbain V

 Created at the request of Pope Urban V in the 14th century behind the Palais des Papes, this orchard was originally part of a larger group of gardens from which the Pope benefited.

-As its name suggests, this is where the Pope obtained the fruits for her table.
+As its name suggests, this is where the Pope obtained the fruits that were on his table.

 It is now a public garden, equipped with benches and a playground.